pzawadzk/Advanced-Lane-Lines/README.md

 | 734, 480     | 950, 700      |
 | 554, 480      | 350, 200        |

-I verified that my perspective transform was working as expected by drawing the `src` and `dst` points onto a test image and its warped counterpart to verify that the lines appear parallel in the warped image as implemented in the IPython notebook (code cell 8 through 12).
+I verified that my perspective transform was working as expected by drawing the `src` and `dst` points onto a test image and its warped counterpart to verify that the lines appear parallel in the warped image (the IPython notebook, code cell 8 through 12).

 ![alt text][image5]